 Portland, Oregon doesn’t have a winter, it has a seven-month-long rainy season, and it comes in like a lion…a smelly, dripping, flat-furred lion.
 We go from “Is there a nip in the air?” to “Damnit, I left the car windows open!” in the space of a week.
 Mother Nature wears one of those daisies on her lapel that squirts water.

 Our moisture runs the gamut.
-It rains, sprinkles, drizzles, dews, mists, fogs, frosts, drips, graupels, and rarely snows.
+It rains, sprinkles, drizzles, dews, mists, fogs, frosts, drips, graupels, and occasionally snows.
 Nobody carries an umbrella because our precipitation has learned to travel sideways and hit us below the belt.
 Mildew is our state flower.

 The Wapato Access Greenway State Park, or “that other trail on Sauvie Island” is a fine way to inhale the sweet, musty smells of autumn and take in the colors with minimal water damage to one’s socks.
-The trail is wide, mostly gravel, and occasionally even turns into boardwalk.I hit it on a Friday afternoon before the school buses vomited out their squalling masses.
+The trail is short, wide, mostly gravel, and sports a few wooden birdwatching decks.I hit it on a Friday afternoon before the school buses vomited out their squalling masses.
 The temperature was perfect.
 Nimbostratus lumbered by overhead in swatches of grey while fractus chased itself around below.
-It was so humid you could slice the air like a stick of warm butter.Gigantic bigleaf maple leaves layered the trail, damping my footsteps, but I could swear one of my boots was squeaking.
-There it was again…squeak…squeak…squeak.
-I stopped.
+It was so humid you could slice the air with a cake knife.Gigantic bigleaf maple leaves layered the trail, damping my footsteps, but one of my boots was squeaking.
+I could hear it…squeak…squeak…squeak.
+I paused.
 The sound continued all around me.
 Squeaks were answering squeaks.
 When I leaned down to photograph some mushrooms, one of the squeaks hopped away….

 October 29, 2015